 There is so much written about art that it is often mistaken for an intellectual pursuit.
-Our emotional life is really dominant over our intellectual life but we do not realize it.
+Our emotional life is really dominant over our intellectual life but often we don’t realize it.
 It is quite commonly thought that the intellect is responsible for everything that is made and done, and that everything that IS can be verbally explained.
 But a wide range of emotional response exists that cannot be put into words.
-We are so used to making these emotional responses that we are not consciously aware of them until they are represented in artwork.
-We pay far too much attention to what we read and see in books and on the Internet compared to what we experience directly.
-As great as this is, it must be a visceral experience.
+We are so used to making these emotional responses that we are not consciously aware of them until they are represented in artworks.
+We pay far too much attention to what we read and see in books and on the internet compared to what we experience directly.
+As great as this is, I believe art must be a visceral experience.

-I am forever intrigued by the mystery of the creative process, when I give up to it, stop thinking, and just DO, a wonderful magic happens – a magic that can make we weep just thinking about it.
-I once heard writer John Bentley Mays speak at U of T, (who described this process much more beautifully and eloquently than I) how it compels us to express our deepest desires.
-I believe that art is about beauty, even when a painting seems dark, it is still about beauty, showing what beauty in not.
+I’m forever intrigued by the mystery of the creative process, when I give up to it, stop thinking, and just DO, a wonderful magic happens – a magic that can make we weep just thinking about it.
+I once heard the great writer John Bentley Mays speak at U of T, (who btw described this process much more beautifully and eloquently than I) how it compels us to express our deepest desires.
+I believe that art is about beauty, and even when a painting seems dark, it is still about beauty, showing what beauty in not.